 In 2018, DASA Assessment partnered with DASA Marketing and Communications to create an infographic of the most actionable findings for DASA that were identified by DASA faculty and staff in the Implementation Team.
 In 2019, the infographic was shared within DASA digitally and through unit-level workshops.
-15 DASA units participated in a workshop facilitated by Implementation Team members from across the division.
+15 DASA units participated in customized workshops facilitated by Implementation Team members from across the division.
 Units used the data that was presented to brainstorm opportunities for improvement in fostering students’ sense of belonging and community.
 10 units who received a workshop reported making changes to their programs and practices based on these findings.

 Informing New Programming

 - Wellness and Recreation partnered with New Student Programs and the Wilson College of Textiles to host a pilot scavenger hunt for incoming first-year students during orientation, and placed students in small groups of 5-6 to form connections with other new students within their college.

 - Prevention Services began a pilot program of “encounter groups,” with a focus on helping facilitate connections among first-year and transfer students.
 Additionally, the Alcohol and Other Drug Prevention team increased alcohol-free and late-night programming to provide further spaces for connection among small groups.

 - Academic Advising Programs and Services will explore the feasibility of an ambassador program of transfer students from each college at NC State.
 Ambassadors will support other transfer students within the NC State community and support the academic success of incoming transfer students.